sgonzalesallan/WarpSDK-iOS/README.md

 alienQuery.equalTo(5, forKey: "id")

 alienQuery.first { (warpObject, error) in
-    alien.setObject(5, forKey: "age")
+alien.set(object: 5, forKey: "age")

 alien.save { (success, error) in
 // The alien has been successfully updated
 }
 }
 ```